Surface hopping molecular dynamics simulation of ultrafast methyl iodide photodissociation mapped by Coulomb explosion imaging: Theory and computational methods

 \subsection{Landau-Zener surface hopping algorithm}

 In the present study, we employ a Landau-Zener model to treat the non-adiabatic effects in the trajectory calculation.
 The Landau-Zener surface hopping (LZSH) algorithm has been elaborated in previous studies, and was shown to yields reliable results\cite{domckelzsh,domckelzsh2,belyaevlzsh,lzshjctc}.
-Although Tully's fewest-switch surface hopping (FSSH) algorithm\cite{tullyfssh} is commonly used for modeling non-adiabatic dynamics in a classical manner, it cannot be rigorously derived from quantum mechanics, and thus the time-evolution of the electron wave function is inconsistent with the classical motion of nuclei.
-One advantage of LZSH is that it can be readily implemented on adiabatic PESs.
-Moreover, frustrated hops are less likely to occur in the Landau-Zener model.
+The LZSH algorithm is easier to implement compared to the commonly used fewest-switch surface hopping (FSSH) algorithm\cite{tullyfssh}, while still yielding similar non-adiabatic results such as the time-dependent electronic population ratio\cite{domckelzsh,lzshjctc}.

 The Landau-Zener non-adiabatic transition probability in the adiabatic picture is written as\cite{lebedev2011}